AdelMej/Dev_of_doom_tutorials/C/chapter_0.md

 1. Chapters are numbered sequentially:
    - Chapter 0 – Introduction
    - Chapter 1 – Basics: Types & Variables
-   - Chapter 2 – Operators & Expressions
+   - Chapter 2 – Control Flow
    - …and so on

 2. **Difficulty rating** (⭐ system) for each chapter: